SumoLogic/sumologic-documentation/docs/manage/partitions-and-data-tiers/manage-indexes-variable-retention.md

 On the **Manage Data** \> **Logs** page, there is a tab for **Partitions** and a tab for **Scheduled Views**.

-On the **Partitions** tab, the first entry is the Default Continuous Partition, which contains all ingested data that is not assigned to a partition or to views populated by Scheduled Searches.
-The default retention period of the Default Continuous Partition is 30 days.
+On the **Partitions** tab, the first entry is the Default Partition, which contains all ingested data that is not assigned to a partition or to views populated by Scheduled Searches.
+The default retention period of the Default Partition is 30 days.

 Here you can see the total volume ingested in each Partition, including: